Ryu Hayabusa: Conception and design

-Ryu Hayabusa is equipped with a katana-like Dragon Sword, shurikens, and ninpo techniques such as fire wheels.
+Concept art of Ryu by Masato Kato.

+According to developer Masato Kato, the term "ninja" was gaining popularity in North America, prompting Tecmo to develop a ninja-related game for the NES at the same time the arcade version of Ninja Gaiden was being developed.
+Ryu was created by game designer Hideo Yoshizawa who was influenced by multiple Castlevania when creating Ninja Gaiden.
+The concept of Ryu was " ninja shouldering his own destiny, charging forward in the face of immense evil".
+Since both arcade and Famicon had a game with the same title, Yoshizawa wanted to make Ryu cooler on the Famicon.
+Yoshizawa noticed that in the making of the game, ninjas were associated with superheroes.
+As a result, he wanted to stay away from such concept when creating Ryu.
+However, creating a ninja game in modern times felt contradictory by Ryu since the idea of the protagonist killing the final boss did not fit the setting.

 In designing the protagonist Ryu Hayabusa, the development team wanted him to be unique from other ninjas.
 They designed him with a ninja vest to place emphasis on his muscles, and they furnished him with a cowl that arched outward.
 They originally wanted to equip Ryu with sensors and a helmet with an inside monitor to check his surroundings, but that idea was scrapped.
 According to Kato, they used specific locations and environments to justify the need for having a ninja for a main character.

-When asked in 2008 if he would ever explore a "stealth aspect" of Ryu in a future series title, Ninja Gaiden: Dragon Sword designer Tomonobu Itagaki replied, "The kind [of ninja] I like are the ones that go out and kill a bunch of enemies all at once."
-The Nintendo DS-exclusive game was played by holding the console vertically; Itagaki explained, "We have implemented an immensely intuitive control system.
-If you use the stylus to slice side-to-side over an enemy, Hayabusa will slash him with his sword, and you can change the type of slash by varying the angle of your slice."
+Ryu Hayabusa is equipped with a katana-like Dragon Sword, shurikens, and ninpo techniques such as fire wheels.